ninbura/windows/readme.md

         3. Verify that secure boot is *enabled and active*.
         3. Verify that XMP is enabled.
         4. Adjust system fan curves as desired.
-2. ### purchase/obtain a `windows 11 pro for workstations` product key
-   - If you have a business grade microsoft account for work, you may be able to obtain a key for free [here](https://my.visualstudio.com/Downloads?q=Windows%2011).
-   - Otherwise, [this](https://wholsalekeys.com/shop/windows-11-pro-for-workstations/) is a good place to buy cheap keys.
 3. ### create a bootable flash drive & install windows
    - attach an 8gb+ flash drive to your computer
    - download & install [rufus](https://rufus.ie/en/)